Revive SoulPulse

 SkillSwap

-Got a dead app worth reviving?
+Got a dead app with revival interest?

 List your app on the Revival Board.
 Share what you built, what assets remain, and what kind of partner or buyer you're looking for.